nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/administration/elasticsearch-setup.md

 ## Configuring Nuxeo to Access the Elasticsearch Cluster

-Nuxeo supports two protocols to access the Elasticsearch cluster: the transport client protocol and the Rest client.
+Nuxeo supports the Elasticsearch Rest client protocol.

-### The REST Client (default)
-This protocol is supported since Nuxeo 9.3:
+This protocol is enabled by configuring the following properties:
 ```
 elasticsearch.client=RestClient
 elasticsearch.addressList=http://somenode:9200,https://anothernode:443